holgerbrandl/holgerbrandl.github.io/_posts/2017-05-08-kscript_as_awk_substitute.md

 lines split().select(with(1..3).and(3)).print()
 '
 {% endhighlight %}

-{% highlight text %}
-## Failed to lookup dependencies.
-Maven reported the following error:
-## [ERROR] Failed to execute goal on project maven_template: Could not resolve dependencies for project kscript:maven_template:jar:1.0: Could not find artifact de.mpicbg.scicomp:kscript:jar:1.2 in jcenter (http://jcenter.bintray.com/) -> [Help 1]
-{% endhighlight %}
-Readability would be better in the latter case because it is a self-contained Kotlin application.
+Readability may be even better in the latter case because it is a self-contained _Kotlin_ application.

 Opinions and suggestions on this feature are welcome!

 ## Summary

 As we have discussed above, `kscript` can be used as a drop-in replacement for awk in situations where `awk` solutions would become overly clumsy.
-By allowing for standard kotlin to write little pieces of shell processing logic, we can avoid installing external dedicated tools in many solutions.
-Although, `kscript`s written in `Kotlin` are slightly more verbose than `awk` code, they are more readable and allow to express more complex data flow logic.
+By allowing for standard _Kotlin_ to write little pieces of shell processing logic, we can avoid installing external dedicated tools in many situations.
+Although, `kscript`s written in _Kotlin_ are slightly more verbose than `awk` code, they are more readable and allow to express more complex data flow logic.

 Whereas as table streaming is certainly possible with `kscript` and beneficial in some situations, its true _true power_ is the handling of more complex data-types, such as  _json_, and _xml_, and domain specific data like _fasta_ or alignment files in bioinformatics.
-Because of the built-in dependency resolution in `kscript` third party libraries can be easily used in short concise mini-programs for a wide range of application domains.
-We plan to discuss examples in the next article.
+Because of the built-in dependency resolution in `kscript` third party libraries can be easily used in short self-contained mini-programs, which allows to cover a wide range of application domains.
+We plan to discuss more examples in our next article.

-Feel welcome to post questions or comments.
+THanks for reading, and feel welcome to post questions or comments.

 {% include comments.html %}